-extracting the full boundary of the tag.
+Additional advantages of the proposed method against other competing methods is the lower limit of working distance during tracking.
+The pattern detection steps for April-Tag, ARTag, and ARToolkitPlus all depend on extracting the full boundary of the tag.
 These methods would fail to pick up the tag as the camera-tag relative distance drops and portions of the tag leave the field-of-view.
 The proposed blob pattern approach keeps track of the target until there are fewer than three blobs captured.
-This advantage of our method is particularly important to some proximity operations like docking, where multiple distance scales would have to be traversed during the docking procedure.
+This advantage of our method is particularly important to some proximity operations such as docking, where multiple distance scales would have to be traversed during the docking procedure.

-Given that the latency of the AprilTag is too high for supporting closed-loop operation, it will not be evaluated in the subsequent sections.
+Given that the latency of the AprilTag is too high to support closed-loop operation, it will not be evaluated in the subsequent sections.
 The controller is designed in continuous time, and the performance drops significantly if the measurement frequency is lower than 10 Hz.
 This fact highlights the importance of high computational efficiency in the camera localization algorithm.
-The proposed tag and detection algorithm is distinguished from the existing tags by its low latency, and high localization accuracy across multiple distance scales.
+The proposed tag and detection algorithm is distinguished from the existing tags by its low latency and high localization accuracy across multiple distance scales.